securitytxt/security-txt/draft-foudil-securitytxt.md

-This directive allows you to provide an address that researchers SHOULD use for reporting security issues.
+This directive allows you to provide an address that researchers SHOULD use for reporting security vulnerabilities.
 The value MAY be an email address, a phone number and/or a contact page with more information.
 The "Contact:" directive MUST always be present in a security.txt file.
 If this directive indicates a web URL, then it RECOMMENDED that it begins with "https://" (as per section 2.7.2 of {{!RFC7230}}).